ryanwang520/api-docs/source/includes/_integrations.md

 ### Prompt after exporting proposal in App

-This webhook is triggered after a proposal under the project associated with the i360 appointment is exported in the ArcSite application and the user clicks Yes or No when prompted.
+This webhook is triggered after exporting a Proposal PDF in the ArcSite App and the user chooses “Yes” or “No” when prompted.

-This webhook is specifically triggered under the following conditions:
+This webhook will only be triggered if:

 - The project is associated with an I360 appointment.
-- Subscription to this webhook is active on the ArcSite user site.
+- This webhook has been added.
   ![Untitled](images/i360/sub_webhook_page.png)
-- The project is exported in the ArcSite app, and it is associated with an I360 appointment.
+- And the user exports a proposal PDF in the app.
   ![Untitled](images/i360/export_proposal_png.png)
 - The user choose the "Yes" or "No" in the app when prompted.
   ![Untitled](images/i360/did_you_sell_project_png.png)